noahyonack/CS262_Final_Project/README.md

 * `p_map(foo, data, port, timeout)`
     * Map a function `foo()` over `data` (of type list). `p_map()` modifies `data` in place and supplies `foo()` with both the current element of the list and its respective index.
-Communication happens over port `port`and `timeout`is the time to wait for the data to be returned.
+Communication happens over port `port`and `timeout` is the time to wait for the data to be returned before assuming failure and redistributing chunks.
 * `p_filter(foo, data, port, timeout)`
     * Filter `data` (of type list) via a predicate formatted as a function.
-Communication happens over port `port`and `timeout`is the time to wait for the data to be returned.
+Communication happens over port `port`and `timeout`is the time to wait for the data to be returned before assuming failure and redistributing chunks.
 * `p_reduce(foo, data, port, timeout)`
     * Reduce `data` (of type list) by continually applying `foo()` to subsequent elements of `data`.
-Communication happens over port `port`and `timeout`is the time to wait for the data to be returned.
+Communication happens over port `port`and `timeout`is the time to wait for the data to be returned before assuming failure and redistributing chunks.

 ## How exactly does this distribution work?
 Please see the documentation folder and the Implementation Details and Design Choices section of the written report for a detailed description of how Parallelogram works.